trafnex/dodge-framework/README.md

 **NOTE:** This repository has been archived.
 Dodge has been re-implemented as a standalone, opt-in module - with production-ready improvements and a few new features - that is planned for inclusion in dash.js v5.3.0.
 It has also been licensed to the DASH Industry Forum (transfer document [here](https://groups.google.com/g/dashjs/c/E5anNvjRRrA)).
 See [PR #5021](https://github.com/Dash-Industry-Forum/dash.js/pull/5021).

+For the latest information about Dodge and related tools, see [dodge.video](https://dodge.video/).

 ## Overview

 This repository contains an implementation of Dodge, a client-side framework for application-layer video fingerprinting defenses.
 Dodge introduces a generalization of DASH streaming, replacing video segment downloads with customizable *cycles* that are specified in a JSON *extended manifest*.
 In this way, Dodge provides full control over the request-response sequences of video traffic, enabling different types of traffic analysis defenses that can be provided to the video player as JSON files.